 - What’s left in your room at home?

-- I have raised a hoarder.
+- I have raised a pack rat.

-- OMG it’s like a prison cell, except with nicer windows.
+- OMG, it’s like a prison cell, except with nicer windows.
 And pretty girls next door.

 - PRETTY GIRLS NEXT DOOR??!!!!
 Like, right next door to MY SON?
 Potentially walking down the halls in their see-through nighties?
 NOPE.
 NOPE.
 NOPE.

-- What happened to girls and boys only dorms?
+- What happened to girls’ and boys-only dorms?
 And no, I am not stuck in the 50s.

 - Also, I’m not old enough to have kids in college.
 Who am I?

 - Four adult men will be sharing one bathroom.
 Note to self, ship him a case of Purell.